Skip to main content

 (GG) "Residential customer" means a customer of a competitive retail electric service for residential purposes.

-(HH) "Retail electric service" shall have the meaning set forth in division (A)(27) of section 4928.01 of the Revised Code.
+(HH) "Retail electric service" has the same meaning as set forth in division (A)(27) of section 4928.01 of the Revised Code.

 (II) "Retail electric generation service" means the provision of electric power to a retail customer in this state through facilities provided by an electric distribution utility and/or a transmission entity in this state.
 The term encompasses the services performed by retail electric generation providers, power marketers, and power brokers, but does not encompass the service provided by an electric utility pursuant to section 4928.14 or division (D) of section 4928.35 of the Revised Code.